jbossas/jboss-eap-xp-patch-stream-manager-tool/README.md

 Creates an installer to install the MicroProfile Expansion Pack into EAP 7.3.0.

-It relies on code from the sibling mp-expansion-pack-installer-core repository.
+It relies on code from the accompanying [eap-mp-xp-installer-core](https://github.com/jbossas/eap-mp-xp-installer-core).